frontendev/recruitment/wordpress/01-weather-shortcode/README.md

 * Server performance
 * Usage of WordPress hooks

-## The Brief
+## The brief

 We want to use the following shortcode to display information about the weather on a series of WordPress websites:

 `[finder_weather city="Sydney"]`

-The shortcode will need to display a table with the following information for the calendar year:
+The shortcode will need to display a table with the following information for the entire calendar year:

 * Month
 * Monthly average